hwdsl2/wireguard-install/README.md

 After setup, you can run the script again to manage users or uninstall WireGuard.

-[WireGuard clients](https://www.wireguard.com/install/) are available for Windows, macOS, iOS and Android.
+[WireGuard VPN clients](https://www.wireguard.com/install/) are available for Windows, macOS, iOS and Android.

 \* A cloud server, virtual private server (VPS) or dedicated server.